Newburg | CPA Tax Brief (12/29/2021)

-As we lead into the new year, we wanted to provide you with some new changes and reminders regarding Form 1099 filing requirements.
+As the year-end approaches, we wanted to provide you with some reminders regarding Form 1099 filing requirements for 2021.

-Form 1099-NEC – Payments of $600 or more made in the course of your business for the following:
+- Form 1099-NEC – Payments made in the course of your business to whom you have paid at least $600 during the year for the following:

-- Services performed by someone who is not your employee (including parts and materials if they were incidental to the service).
+- Services performed by someone who is not your employee – including parts and materials (Box 1)

 - The term “attorney” includes a law firm or other provider of legal services.
 Attorneys’ fees of $600 or more paid in the course of your trade or business are reportable in box 1 of Form 1099-NEC, under section 6041A(a)(1).

 - Direct sales of at least $5,000 of consumer products to a buyer for resale anywhere other than a permanent retail establishment (Box 2) –*Note this can also be filed in form 1099-MISC